mrninhvn/pulpino-dev-sw/README.md

 ## Compiling

+Switch to the build folder and run config file:

+    ./cmake_configure.riscv.gcc.sh

-Switch to the build folder and compile the application you are interested in:
+Compile the application you are interested in:

     make applicationName && make applicationName.links

+Or make all applications:

+    make

 This command will compile the application and generate SLM to Upload.